ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving the Group Name and URI Retrieval Request, the Group Manager processes it as per {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 The success Group Name and URI Retrieval Response is formatted as defined in {{Section 4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, each element of the CBOR array 'gid' is a CBOR byte string (REQ13), which encodes the Gid of the group for which the group name and the URI to the group-membership resource are provided.

 For each of its groups, the Group Manager maintains an association between the group name and the URI to the group-membership resource on one hand, and only the current Gid for that group on the other hand.
-That is, the Group Manager MUST NOT maintain an association between the former pair and any other Gid for that group than the current, most recent one.
+That is, the Group Manager does not maintain an association between the former pair and any other Gid for that group than the current, most recent one.

 {{fig-group-names-req-resp}} gives an overview of the exchanges described above, while {{fig-group-names-req-resp-ex}} shows an example.